vivek2431/Ansible/Ad-hoc/ad-hoc_working.md

   ![5](https://github.com/vivek2431/Ansible/assets/137812531/a4a06f47-4947-41e2-b298-575b54103dc8)

-## 4. Ansible command weare going to use are as follows:
+## 4. Ansible Ah-hoc command weare going to use are as follows:
 - To see the list in our `demo` group that we have created is:

    `ansible demo -a "ls"`